Texas Health and Human Services Commission

-The AL facility must explain the copayment requirement and room and board charges, described in Section 3236, Copayment and Room and Board, and Appendix VI, Calculation of Copayment and Room and Board for SPW Members, to the applicant/member.
+The AL facility must explain the copayment requirement and room and board charges, described in Section 3236, Copayment and Room and Board, and Appendix VI, STAR+PLUS Inquiries Chart, to the applicant/member.
 Room and board must be paid by every STAR+PLUS Waiver (SPW) AL member.
 A copayment is not required of Supplemental Security Income recipients.
 A copayment is required from those AL members whose financial eligibility was determined under the special institutional criteria.
 The MCO must:

-- determine the member's room and board and copayment amounts, based on the copayment worksheet received from the STAR+PLUS Support Unit (SPSU), for the initial month of service and ongoing copayment amount for subsequent months;
+- determine the member's room and board and copayment amounts, based on the Form H2065-D, Notification of STAR+PLUS Program Services, received from the Program Support Unit (PSU), for the initial month of service and ongoing copayment amount for subsequent months;

 - document the amounts on Form H1700-1, Individual Service Plan — SPW (Pg.
 1) (ISP);